Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 PAGE COUNT – 269

-And I’ve never even seen a proper adaptation before.
+I had never even seen a proper adaptation before.
 Only short pieces in which a crazy scientist manages to bring a monster to life.
-The scientist had a vibe of an 18th century version of Sheldon Cooper on crack.
+The scientist had a vibe of an 18th-century version of Sheldon Cooper on crack.
 And the monster looked and sounded a lot like Lurch.

 That was literally all I knew about this incredibly innovative, imaginative and immersive classic.
 In fact, Frankenstein is frequently referred to as the world’s first science fiction novel.